Events & Media

 Brett Battles' Newsletter

-Enter your email address below and I'll send a free digital copy of the exciting Jonathan Quinn novella, NIGHT WORK, and my Short Story Starter Pack.
+Enter your email address and I'll send a free digital copy of the exciting Jonathan Quinn novella, NIGHT WORK, and my Short Story Starter Pack.
 Plus you'll be added to my Readers' Update Group and receive information about new releases, peeks behind the scenes of my writing life, exclusive story excerpts, and the occasional giveaway.